New Here? Start Here.

 What’s actually happening here

 The New Hanover County Sheriff’s Office runs a network of Flock cameras — automated license plate readers that photograph every passing car and log its plate, location, time, make, model, color, and features like bumper stickers.
 It’s collected on everyone, with no warrant and no way to opt out.
 The county pays about $219,000 for it (Contract #25-0364), and its own records show the system was searched nearly three million times in about 16 months — with the name of every searching agency and officer redacted.
 No one voted these cameras in at a public hearing.
-The Sheriff signed the contract.
+The county signed the contract at the Sheriff’s request.

 This isn’t a fringe worry.
 It’s a bipartisan concern about warrantless tracking, and it’s why residents across the county — and dozens of cities nationwide — are pushing to shut it down.
 And to be fair to the other side: police say the cameras help solve crimes, and sometimes they do.
 The real question isn’t whether the tool is ever useful — it’s whether a system this powerful should run with no warrant, no public vote, and no way to see who’s using it.